Line graphs of simplicial complexes: The line graph of a simplicial complex

 In the literature, there are various generalizations of line graphs of graphs to line graphs of hypergraphs.
 In \cite{BHS}, the authors defined the notion of $k$-line graph of a hypergraph $\Hc$ as being the graph with the vertex set given by the set of edges of the hypergraph, $\Ec(\Hc)$, and two vertices are adjacent if the intersection of the corresponding edges of $\Hc$ has at least $k$ elements.
 They denote the $k$-line graph of the hypergraph $\Hc$ by $L_k(\Hc)$.

 We will consider the above definition for the case of pure simplicial complexes, where the hypergraph has the vertex set given by the vertex set of the simplicial complex and the edges are the facets.
 More precisely, let $\Delta$ be a pure simplicial complex of dimension $d-1$, $d\geq2$, on the vertex set $V=\{x_1,\ldots,x_n\}$, with the facet set $\mathcal{F}(\Delta)=\{F_1,\ldots,F_r\}$, $r\geq1$.
-We will consider $\cC(\Delta)$ as hypergraph $\mathcal{H}$. \textit{The $(d-1)$-line graph of} $\cC(\Delta)$ is the graph with the vertex set given by the facets of $\Delta$ and the set of edges $\{\{F_i,F_j\}:\ |F_i\cap F_j|=d-1\}$ (we must have equality due to the fact that simplicial complex is pure of dimension $d-1$).
+We will consider $\Hc(\Delta)$ as the hypergraph $\mathcal{H}$.
+The \textit{$(d-1)$-line graph of} $\Hc(\Delta)$ is the graph with the vertex set given by the facets of $\Delta$ and the set of edges $\{\{F_i,F_j\}:\ \#(F_i\cap F_j)=d-1\}$ (we must have equality due to the fact that simplicial complex is pure of dimension $d-1$).
 Since this is the only line graph that we will consider through this paper, we will simply refer to it as \textit{the line graph of the simplicial complex $\Delta$} and we will denote it by $\Lc(\Delta)$.

 In order to avoid confusions, we will denote by ${v_1,\ldots,v_r}$ the vertices of $\Lc(\Delta)$, where the vertex $v_i$ corresponds to the facet $F_i$.
-Moreover, we will denote the edges of the hypergraph $\cC(\Delta)$ by $\Ec(\cC(\Delta))$, while the edges of the graph $G$ will be simply denoted by $E(G)$.
+Moreover, we will denote the edges of the hypergraph $\Hc(\Delta)$ by $\Ec(\Hc(\Delta))$, while the edges of the graph $G$ will be simply denoted by $E(G)$.

-We will pay attention to those properties of the line graphs of graphs which are preserved by the line graph of a pure simplicial complex. \begin{Remark}\rm It is easily seen that the graph $\Lc(\Delta)$ does not depend (up to a relabeling of the vertices) on the labels of the facets of $\Delta$. \end{Remark} Note that both $\Delta$ and $\Delta^c$ have the same line graph, as the next result shows. \begin{Proposition} If $\Delta$ is a pure simplicial complex of dimension $d-1$, then $\Lc(\Delta)$ and $\Lc(\Delta^c)$ coincide (up to the labeling of the vertices). \end{Proposition} \begin{proof} The proof is straightforward since $\Delta$ is pure of dimension $d-1$, $\Delta^c$ is pure of dimension $n-d-1$ and $F^c\cap G^c=(F\cup G)^c$, therefore if $|F\cap G|=d-1$ then $|F^c\cap G^c|=|(F\cup G)^c|=n-(d+1)=n-d-1.$
+\begin{Remark}\rm It is easily seen that the graph $\Lc(\Delta)$ does not depend (up to a relabeling of the vertices) on the labels of the facets of $\Delta$. \end{Remark} Note that both $\Delta$ and $\Delta^c$ have the same line graph, as the next result shows. \begin{Proposition} If $\Delta$ is a pure simplicial complex of dimension $d-1$ with $n>d+1$ vertices, then $\Lc(\Delta)$ and $\Lc(\Delta^c)$ coincide (up to the labeling of the vertices). \end{Proposition} \begin{proof} It is clear that both graphs have the same number of vertices.
+Firstly we prove that each edge of $\Lc(\Delta)$ induces an edge in $\Lc(\Delta^c)$.
+Indeed, $\Delta$ is pure of dimension $d-1$ implies $\Delta^c$ is pure of dimension $n-d-1$.
+By using $F^c\cap G^c=(F\cup G)^c$ and $\#(F\cap G)=d-1$ we get